Last updated: Wednesday 2nd February 2022

 Support for families and carers

-What happens if a patient present with symptoms?
+What happens if patients present with symptoms?

 Free addiction assessments

-Free assessments will be undertaken via telephone or Skype to support individuals wanting to access our hospital addiction treatment services.
+Free addiction assessments will be undertaken via telephone or Skype to support individuals wanting to access our hospital addiction treatment services.

 For more information about coronavirus please visit the NHS Coronavirus page.